stexads/puppet-geoipupdate/README.md

 This is a limitation of MaxMind's client: CSV databases are not supported.

 # Known Issues
+- The module only supports MaxMind's client version >=2.5.0
+- It does not yet support all MaxMind's client parameters and config options.
 - The module expects the `target_dir` to exist and be writable by the client.
+- It only supports systemd timer `OnCalendar` option.

 # Development
 Source code available at [GitHub](https://github.com/stexads/puppet-geoipupdate).